 Secure WorkRemote is a zero-trust, remote desktop for sensitive and confidential data solutions for remote employees accessing confidential company information.
 Most of the world is working from home since the beginning of last year, and with that comes security threats.
 There is no building security and no home network security for most, so company data now lives in communal environments.

-There have been 4,000 cybersecurity attacks every day since covid.
+There have been 4,000 cybersecurity attacks every day since the COVID-19 outbreak.
 With this new solution, Secure WorkRemote, Stickley on Security gives you a way to make sure everything is completely secure while working remotely.

 You can work remotely, from anywhere, and still know that all your information will be secure.
 There will be no corporate data at the remote location, only secure encrypted pixel transmissions with this solution.
 VPNs (Virtual Private Networking) are extremely common, but Stickley has removed signing into a VPN, making it easier to deploy and has a higher quality of performance.

 - Dynamic Whitelisting and MFA (Multi-Factor Authentication).

 - Workstations can be set on a schedule (e.g., M-F 8 am- 5 pm).

 - No external drive mapping allowed (e.g., USB devices, etc.).

 - Document copying from the remote workstation is disabled by default.